 Steven Sensecall.
 Having studied planning as an undergraduate and graduate, Steven joined Kemp & Kemp LLP in 1982, becoming an Equity Partner in 1987.
 Steven is now Head of Planning (South) and an Equity Partner at Carter Jonas LLP.
 He leads a team working for a wide variety of public and private sector clients providing planning consultancy services on a national basis.
 Married with four children in their 20s, Steven has firsthand experience of Abingdon and Abingdon Prep through his two sons.
 An avid reader, gardener and sportsman Steven played semi-professional football and is now a keen cyclist, skier, tennis player and walker.

 Matthew Tate.
 Matthew is a member of The Mercers’ Company, the Premier Livery Company of the City of London.
-Through this association he was a governor of Holy Trinity and St Silas School in Camden.
 After leaving Charterhouse School, Matthew studied at the University of Edinburgh and graduated with a BSc in Informatics (Joint Honours in Computer Science and Artificial Intelligence).
 Following graduation he entered the mobile technology industry, and spent a number of years working for BlackBerry in Europe and North America.
-He is currently Director of Operations at Europe’s leading Machine-to-Machine / Internet of Things service provider based in Berkshire.
+He is currently Chief Commercial Officer at Europe’s leading Internet of Things service provider based in Berkshire.
 He lives locally with his wife and three young children.
 Matthew is a keen sportsman playing golf, football, cricket and tennis regularly.